nicofretti/flink_experiment/README.md

   <img src="img/plot_q3.png" alt="Q3 heatmap"/>
 </p>

-The x-axis represents the state and the y-axis represents the month.
+The x-axis represents the state and the y-axis represents the year and month.
 The color of each cell indicates the number of flights.
-The states of California (CA) and Texas (TX) appear to have a higher number of flights, while Delaware (DE) appears to have no flights in certain months.
+The states of California (**CA**) and Texas (**TX**) appear to have a higher number of flights, while Delaware (**DE**) appears to have no flights in certain months.
 To improve the clarity of the data, I have normalized each column by its maximum value, as shown below:
 <p align="center">
   <img src="img/plot_q3_normalized.png" alt="Q3 heatmap normalized"/>
 </p>
 This result is significantly different from the previous one and provides more useful information.
-For instance, we can see that February has a higher number of flights compared to other months, and that there is a drastic increase in the number of flights in Kentucky (KY) from December 2005.
+For instance, we can see that February has a higher number of flights compared to other months, and that there is a drastic increase in the number of flights in Kentucky (**KY**) from December 2005.

 ## Q4 - Can you detect cascading failures as delays in one airport create delays in others?
 > The United States Federal Aviation Administration (FAA) considers a flight to be delayed when it is 15 minutes later than its scheduled time.

 If a plane experiences a delay at one airport, we will assume that it will also experience a delay at its destination airport (since the destination of the initial flight must be the origin of the second flight) due to cascading failures.

 **Idea**: get all flights with a delay greater or equal to 15 minutes then group by plane and day of flight.
-If the result contains more than one flight and the flights are consecutive (the first flight destination is the second flight origin), then we have a cascading failure.
+If the result contains more than one flight and the flights are consecutive (the first flight destination is the second flight origin) then we have a cascading failure.

 ```java
 // File: org.data.expo.CascadingDelays